invicthomas/Go.FastSystemsThinking.com/README.md

     - **Execute as a Team**: Trust, Communicate, and Cooperate
     - **Transform and Innovate**: Experiment, Measure, Analyze, Decide, Act

-## The Application of Systems Thinking to Network Engineering.
+## The Application of Systems Thinking to Systems and DevOps Engineering.
-Systems thinking and network engineering are closely related as they both involve the study of complex systems.
-Network engineering is a subfield of computer science that focuses on the design, implementation, and maintenance of computer networks.
-Systems thinking, on the other hand, is a way of thinking about and understanding complex systems, including computer networks.
+Systems thinking and systems engineering are closely related as they both involve the study of complex systems.
+Systems engineering is a subfield of computer science that focuses on the design, implementation, and maintenance of complex systems.
+Systems thinking, on the other hand, is a way of thinking about and understanding complex systems, including large build environments.

-Systems thinking can be applied to network engineering in several ways:
+Systems thinking can be applied to systems engineering in several ways:

 1. Understanding the system as a whole: Systems thinking emphasizes the importance of understanding the entire system and how its various parts interact with each other.
 This can help network engineers to design more effective and efficient networks that take into account the different components and how they interact.